African Business and Economy

 international trade on services is a key component of successful

 regional integration in Africa.
-Services stand for, or have the potential to become, important sources of export earnings for a large number
+Services stand for, or have the potential to become, important sources of export earnings for numerous African countries.

 Economic Area of the African